-At Breyer Law Offices, P.C., we have worked with many clients unfortunate enough to debilitating injuries at the hands of other negligent individuals.
-We know just how utterly devastating these kinds of accidents can be.
+The Husband & Wife Law Team has worked with many clients unfortunate enough to suffer debilitating injuries at the hands of other negligent individuals.
+We know just how devastating these kinds of accidents can be.
 That is why we have chosen to take a stand and fight for compensation for victims injured by negligent boaters.
-If you need an attorney who will demand proper compensation for your damages, call our firm at (602) 267-1280.
+If you need an attorney who will demand proper compensation for your damages, call our firm at (602) 457-6222.
 We won’t back down until we get you every cent owed.

 Boat accidents, like all other vehicle accidents, can happen for any number of reasons.
 Sometimes the one at fault is the operator, sometimes it’s the manufacturer of the boat, and sometimes the liable party is the group responsible for maintaining the waterway, lake, or river.
 Some common causes of accidents include:

 - Operator error or inexperience

 - Falling overboard